 Fagerhult's Board meets the stipulation in the Code that a majority of the elected members are independent of the company and its management, and that at least two of the members are independent in relation to major shareholders (that is, ownership exceeding 10 per cent).
-See the table on page 56.
-The Chairman of the Board, Jan Svensson is not considered independent, as he represents the company's main shareholder in their roles as CEO and major shareholder in Investment AB Latour, respectively.
-Eric Douglas represents the Douglas family.
-With the exception of the President and CEO Johan Hjertonsson, no members of the Board are employed by the Group.
+See the table on page 41.
+The Chairman of the Board, Jan Svensson became independent from 1 September 2019.
+Eric Douglas represents Investment AB Latour and the Douglas family and is not considered to be independent.
+With the exception of the union representatives no members of the Board are employed by the Group.
 The Nomination Committee's assessment regarding whether each proposed member meets the independence requirements is announced in connection with the Committee's proposal.
-The CEO owns 813,537 shares in the company, corresponding to 0.7 per cent of the shares, which is stated in the presentation of the Board and management on pages 60-63.
-The holding is not classified as significant and the CEO has no partnership in companies that have significant business relationships with companies in the Fagerhult Group.

-The work of the Board in 2017
+The work of the Board in 2020

-The Board met six times during the year, with one of these meetings being the statutory Board meeting.
-Apart from two Board meetings when the same Board member was absent, all members of the Board were present at the other meetings including the statutory meeting.
-The company's auditor was present at one of the Board and Audit Committee meetings.
-This was the Board and Audit Committee meeting that addressed the annual accounts and, during which, the auditor submitted his findings.
+The Board met seven times during the year, with one of these meetings being the statutory Board meeting.
+Five of the six meetings were fully attended by the Board.
+Only one meeting had one member absent.
+The company's auditor was present at one of the Board meetings and three Audit Committee (AC) meetings.
+These were the Board and AC meetings in February that addressed the annual accounts for 2019 plus AC meetings in August and December.